2024-2025

 MAT-107 Elementary Functions

-Provides preparation for study of calculus, and is also designed for pre-service elementary educators with a strong interest in mathematics.
+Provides preparation for study of calculus and is also designed for pre-service elementary educators with a strong interest in mathematics.
 Covers polynomial, exponential, logarithmic and trigonometric functions and their applications.
-Graphing calculator is used throughout the course.
-Prerequisite: Successful completion of two years of high school algebra.
-Fulfills the General Education Requirement in Mathematics.
-[3 credits]
+Graphing claculator is used throughout the course.
+Prerequisite: Strong algebraic background (as evidenced by placement test) or completion of MAT-100 or MAT-103.
+Fulfills General Education Requirement in Quantitative Reasoning.
+[4 credits]

 MAT-110 Discrete Mathematics